vwkd/sdrawkcab/examples/fib.md

     }
     n to get in cache
   }
-} as fib
+} is fib alias

-to new in List as cache
+to new in List is cache alias
 (0, 1) to add in cache

 42, cache to fib